Chubek/chubek.github.io_old/_posts/2020-12-16-why-rust-ml.markdown

 ---
 Languages like C and C++ are low-level systems programming languages which are used for, well, low-level programming.
 Memory management in C is manual (although not as *hard* as some *programming memes* want you to believe) and you have to keep the number of objects in heap under a tight visor (remember we talked about stack and heap in 6502 in one of the previous posts?
 Well, heap is where the the *objects* are located).
 In C/C++ we have *refrences* and *pointers*.
 In 6502 Assembly we talked about memory addresses.
 In these languages, a pointer is just a variable which *points* to a memory address and references refer to other variables.
 A reference to a pointer?
 Uh, let's not trigger a meme now!
 (I don't *hate* programming memes, it's just that rarely funny and they're very repetitive).
 All these are reasons that low-level languages are not good for machine learning.
 It's too complex, performant, but complex.

 On the other hand, we have high-level langauges such as Python, JavaScript, and Java.
 In these langagues, the memory is managed for the programmer through *garbage collection*.
 In GC, objects in the heap that are no longer used by the program are invalidated by the collector.
 When not done correctly, it may lead to *memory leak*.
 For example, the Python library *pandas* does it more than actual pandas don't do mating.
 It usually hapens when the library is not fully Pythonic and uses Python's C API.
 GC strategies are not perfect, and data requires to be stored in massive objects which occupy a large set of memory addresses in the heap.
-I'm not saying Python is not good for data science, I myself use Python and also, I'm currently writing a book which implements low-level ML and DNN algorithms in Python (add me to Discord so I can add you to the server in which I post the drafts, Chubak#7400).
+I'm not saying Python is not good for data science, I myself use Python and also, I'm currently writing a book which implements low-level ML and DNN algorithms in Python (add me to Discord so I can add you to the server in which I post the drafts, [click here to join server](https://discord.gg/5uXBJvMM96)).
 However, Python's automatic memory management is not *perfect*.

 Now, ladies and gentleman, Rust.
 A language that's *somehow* low-level and *somewhat* high-level.